Heavilon Hall records

 Scope and Contents

 The Heavilon Hall records contain invitations to the building's original dedication in 1892.
-A document describing restoration efforts after a damaging fire as well as the blueprints of the planned renovations can also be found in the collection.
+Also included are a document describing restoration efforts after a damaging fire; a pamphlet soliciting donations for a clock and chimes for the restored building's tower; a program for the restored building's 1895 dedication; and the blueprints of the planned renovations.

 - 1892 - 1898